sagacorp/yii2-queue-azure-bus-service/README.md

 *Currently this extention supports the [Shared Access Signature authentification](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-sas) only.
 It doesn't support Azure Active Directory.*

-And you can then to send a task into the queue:
+Once configured,  you can send a task into the queue:

 ```
 Yii::$app->queue->push(new DownloadJob([